Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/README.md

 In order for the goldens to be generated, we have provided VS Code and IDEA run configurations, as well as an executable `bin/generate_goldens.sh`.
 The golden masters will be located in `goldens/light_theme` and `goldens/dark_theme`.
 The `failures` folder is used in case of any mismatched tests.

+### Push notifications

+[Firebase Cloud Messaging (FCM)][fcm_lnk] allows your integrating push notifications in your very own app.
+You can receive notifications while the app is in the foreground, background or even terminated.
+It even allows for event callbacks customizations, such when the app is opened via a notification from a specific state.
+All customizable callbacks can be found inside `lib/base/app/initialization/firebase_messaging_callbacks.dart`.

+In order to make the notifications work on your target platform, make sure you first add the config file in the proper location (as descibed in the ***Analytic*** section).
+For Web you also need to specify the `vapid` key inside `lib/base/app/config/app_constants.dart` and manually add the firebase web configuration to `web/firebase-messaging-sw.js`(for more info refer to [this link][fcm_web_config_ref]).

+*Note:* On Android, FCM doesn't display heads-up notifications (notifications when the app is in foreground) by default.
+To display them while in app, we use a custom package called [flutter_local_notifications ][flutter_local_notifications_lnk].
+This package also provides a way of customizing your notification icon which you can find at the `android/src/main/res/drawable` directory (supported types are `.png` and `.xml`).

 [rx_bloc_lnk]: https://pub.dev/packages/rx_bloc
 [rx_bloc_info_lnk]: https://pub.dev/packages/rx_bloc#what-is-rx_bloc-
 [extension_methods_lnk]: https://dart.dev/guides/language/extension-methods